General Campus Information

 o Office of Diversity and Inclusion

-The University is committed to respecting all members of our university community and providing a quality educational experience for all students.
-It is our objective to ensure that the concerns and complaints students are addressed fairly and resolved promptly.
+The university is committed to respecting all members of our university community and providing a quality educational experience for all students and provides a Complaints & Grievances webpage which includes policies and resources to assist students in reporting threatening or harmful behavior, or filing grievances or appeals.
+It is our objective to ensure that students' concerns and complaints are addressed fairly and resolved promptly.
 Complaints are usually the result of behavior that the student feels is unjust, inequitable, or creates an unnecessary hardship.

 information is available to students in the UCDAccess portal